turbot/steampipe-plugin-googlesheets/docs/index.md

   # You may connect to Google Sheet using more than one option:
   # 1. To authenticate using domain-wide delegation, specify a service account credential file and the user email for impersonation
+  # `credentials` - Either the path to a JSON credential file that contains Google application credentials, or the contents of a service account key file in JSON format.
-  # credential_file         = "/path/to/my/creds.json"
+  # credentials = "/path/to/my/creds.json"

+  # `impersonated_user_email` - The email (string) of the user which should be impersonated.
+Needs permissions to access the Admin APIs.
   # impersonated_user_email = "username@domain.com"

   # 2. To authenticate using OAuth 2.0, specify a client secret file
+  # `token_path` - The path to a JSON credential file that contains Google application credentials.
+  # If `token_path` is not specified in a connection, credentials will be loaded from:
+      - The path specified in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, if set; otherwise
+      - The standard location (`~/.config/gcloud/application_default_credentials.json`)
   # token_path = "~/.config/gcloud/application_default_credentials.json"

   spreadsheet_id = "11iXfj-RHpFsil7_hNK-oQjCqmBLlDfCvju2AOF-ieb4"
-  sheets         = ["Students", "Marks"]
+  sheets         = ["Dashboard", "Students", "Books", "Marks", "Employee"] }
-}
 ```

-- `spreadsheet_id` (required) - The ID of the spreadsheet.
-- `sheets` (required) - A list of name of the sheets to search for.
-- `credentials` (optional) - Either the path to a JSON credential file that contains Google application credentials, or the contents of a service account key file in JSON format.
-- `impersonated_user_email` (optional) - The email (string) of the user which should be impersonated.
-Needs permissions to access the Admin APIs. `impersonated_user_email` must be set, since the service account needs to impersonate a user with Admin API permissions to access the sheet services.
-- `token_path` (optional) - The path to a JSON credential file that contains Google application credentials.
-If `token_path` is not specified in a connection, credentials will be loaded from:
-  - The path specified in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, if set; otherwise
-  - The standard location (`~/.config/gcloud/application_default_credentials.json`)

 ## Get involved